omergencoglu/react-testing-practices/README.md

 # Notebooks

-There are two notebooks in the rtl-book directory.
+There are three notebooks in the rtl-book directory.
 To run these notebooks navigate to the rtl-book directory and then;

 For roles-notes, run the command: